mongodb/genny/README.md

 ### macOS

+Note you have to upgrade to Mojave.
+Earlier versions of macOS do not have compliant C++ compilers.

 1. [Download XCode 10](https://developer.apple.com/download/) (around 10GB) and install.
 2. Drag `Xcode.app` into `Applications`.
 For some reason the installer may put it in `~/Downloads`.
 3. Run the below shell (requires [`brew`](https://brew.sh/))